top of page

 What matters is not how grief appears on the outside, but whether a person can move through their experience in a way that feels bearable.
 Healing does not mean forgetting or leaving someone behind.
 For many people, it involves learning to live with the loss while allowing life to continue.

 This takes time and does not follow a predictable path.
-When grief feels overwhelming or isolating, therapy can provide a space to process what has been lost and begin adjusting to life after loss.
+When grief feels overwhelming or isolating, support is available, and reaching out can be a first step.

 Comments